- About Us

-Counseling is free for current OSU-Cascades students and is provided by licensed professionals.
+Counseling is free for current OSU-Cascades students and is provided by licensed professionals

-Many times students are able to meet life’s challenges and deal with them on their own.
-Other times students are faced with issues that requires help from others.
 Short-term individual and group counseling is free for current OSU-Cascades students and is provided by licensed professionals.
 OSU Ecampus students are eligible if they pay the student fees for the term they are seeking services.

-Are you thinking about making an appointment with a counselor?
+Considering counseling?
 Take this online screening to help you decide if a professional consultation would be helpful.
 It’s free and anonymous.
 Services are not dependent on the screening; if your functioning is affecting your ability to be successful in school you qualify for for an initial appointment.

-To identify and access counseling services, please contact our Counselor, Kathy Lawrence.
+To identify and access counseling services, please contact our counselor, Kathy Lawrence.

 Counselors may need to disclose certain information in four general situations: